The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations: Applications

 \subsubsection{Computational Tests}

-\paragraph{Instance and Parameters.} We set $\epsilon = 10^{-5}$, and consider a time limit of $300$ seconds.
+\paragraph{Instance and Parameters.} We set a numerical tolerance of $\varepsilon = 10^{-5}$, and consider a time limit of $300$ seconds.
 We employ the $50$ instances \emph{InstanceSet B} from \citet{WNMS1}, where each instance has $7$ players with up to $3$ followers each, and compare against the problem-specific (sequential) \emph{inner approximation} algorithm (\emph{Inn-S}) from \citet{WNMS1}.
 We also introduce $50$ harder instances \emph{H7} with $7$ players with $7$ followers each.
-Large \glspl{NASP} instances, such as the \emph{H7} set, are generally numerically badly scaled and thus helpful to perform stress tests on the numerical stability of algorithms.
+Large \glspl{NASP} instances, such as the \emph{H7} set, are numerically badly scaled and thus helpful to perform stress tests on the numerical stability of the algorithms.